rampvisdevelopment/rampvis/README.md

 # RAMPVIS
-Architecture for Visualising Covid Data.
+Architecture for Visualizing Covid Data.
 Contains all parts of the system (API, UI and Ontology Management).